hongdp/amazeui/CONTRIBUTING.en.md

 ## Need new functions?

-We will try to satisfy all our users resonable need if it is not conflick with our goals and concepts.
+We will try to satisfy all our users resonable need if it is not conflict with our goals and concepts.
 Please do following things before submitting your need:

 - Visit our [website](http://amazeui.org/), and make sure that your need is currently not satisfied;
 - Search in [Issues](https://github.com/allmobilize/amazeui/issues) and [Roadmap](https://github.com/allmobilize/amazeui/wiki/Roadmap), and make sure your need hasn't been submitted by others or in our plan;